Pickleball Gear

 Buy if:

-• You play with lots of spin:
+• You play with big topspin:

-• You want a hybrid paddle:
+• You want your paddle to last a long time:

 Pass if:

-• You want a softer paddle:
+• You want a budget paddle with spin:

 Pickleball Central